-When you open FishTrack, our CLOUDFREE SST product will likely already be overlayed on the map.
+When you open FishTrack, our CLOUDFREE SST product will already be overlayed on the map.

-- Use the Cloudfree composite image when cloud cover impacts raw imagery
+Use the Cloudfree composite image when cloud cover impacts raw imagery.
+It is updated daily, but the quality of latest SST will impact the reliability of this image.

 Sea temperature imagery updates the most frequently, making it a valuable tool.

-Through colder periods; the SST maps can help us identify different temperature transitions — areas in which specific fish can be found.
+Through colder periods, SST maps can help us identify different temperature transitions — areas in which specific fish can be found.
 Different fish species lock into different temperatures.

 In the summer (when the larger body of water has heated up) other tools (SSH, Chlorophyll, True Color) become more important to identify areas of transition or "breaks".